-4.5.
-Information meeting
+4.5 Information meeting

 An information meeting will be held before the first lecture.
 At the meeting, we will go through important practical information with regards to the houses, the study center, transportation, social activities, and cultural etiquette.
 There will be plenty of time for questions.
-The time and location of the meeting will be announced in the Facebook and WhatsApp groups.
+The time and location of the meeting will be announced in the Facebook group.

-4.6.
-Communicating with Kulturstudier
+4.6 Communicating with Kulturstudier

-4.6.1.
-Student representatives
+4.6.1 Student representatives

 During the first week, we will ask the students to elect representatives who will meet with Kulturstudier staff every other week.
 It is their job to be an intermediary between students and staff and to notify the staff of any problems.
 For specific occasions or trips, separate committees may be formed.
-We would like to clarify that Kulturstudier is not able to make changes to UISIL's rules or the academic program.
-However, we can work to improve the well-being of students in areas such as housing, lunch, and logistics.
-Please note that former student representatives from other Kulturstudier programs are not eligible to occupy the role again during the program in Costa Rica.

-4.6.2.
-E-mail, Facebook and WhatsApp group.
+4.6.2 E-mail, Canvas, WhatsApp and Facebook

-Check your e-mail and the Facebook and WhatsApp groups frequently to stay up to date about the academic programme and free time activities.
-Please use e-mail to contact staff, and not social media channels, regarding urgent matters.
+Check your e-mail, Canvas, WhatsApp and the Facebook group frequently to stay up to date about the academic programme and free time activities.
+Staff members each have their own individual Kulturstudier e-mail address, but usually you should use the e-mail account that they all read (costarica@kulturstudier.no).
+Please use e-mail and not social media channels for urgent matters.

-4.6.3.
-Compulsory Tuesday meetings
+4.6.3 Compulsory organizational seminars

-Starting the first week, Tuesday after lunch all students and staff gather for a weekly meeting.
+Starting the first week, each Monday after the lecture all students and staff gather for an organizational seminar.
 The purpose is to share information and to discuss problems and opportunities.
 These meetings are compulsory.
-If you for some reason cannot attend, you are responsible for obtaining the information from fellow students.
+If you for some reason cannot attend, you are responsible for obtaining information from fellow students.

-4.6.4.
-Suggestion box
+4.6.4 Suggestion box

 At the study center you will find a suggestion box where you can submit your suggestions and comments.
 We appreciate suggestions from students during the semester.
 It is important to us that suggestions and grievances are communicated to us while there is still time to make changes, so please do not hesitate to voice any concerns.
-This includes issues with the academic program, housing, food, welfare and other aspects of the program.
+This issues with the academic program, housing, food, welfare and other aspects of the program.

-4.6.5.
-Complaints
+4.6.5 Complaints

-If you have spoken with our local staff about issues or used the suggestion box but still feel that your concerns have not been appropriately resolved, you are welcome to file a complaint by contacting Kulturstudier in Oslo in accordance with specifications given here, preferably in time to make us able to act on your issues
+If you have spoken with our local staff about issues or used the suggestion box but still feel that your concerns have not been appropriately resolved, you are welcome to file a complaint by contacting Kulturstudier in Oslo in accordance with specifications given here, preferably in time to make us able to act on your issues.

-4.7.
-Academic schedule
+4.7 Academic schedule

 The academic program for the semester can be found in the study guide.
-Spanish Lessons and Lectures are held at UISIL's San Isidro campus.
-Classes usually start at 9 AM.
-The academic week lasts from Monday through Thursday.
-Occasionally you may have academic activities on Fridays as well.

-We will provide a schedule document that includes dates, times, venues, and important deadlines for lectures, seminars, and assignments.
-Our goal is to offer predictability.
-However, some changes are inevitable; lecturers may get sick and unforeseen incidents may occur.
-Any changes to the academic schedule will be communicated via e-mail or in the WhatsApp group.
-You should check your email, WhatsApp, and the Facebook page daily, preferably before breakfast.
+While in Quepos, lectures will be held at UISIL's Quepos campus.
+While in San Isidro, lectures are held at UISIL's San Isidro campus.
+You will have mandatory lectures and seminars Monday through Wednesday.
+You will receive weekly schedules by e-mail.
+Here you will find dates, times, venues and important deadlines for lectures, seminars and assignments.
+We aim to create predictability throughout the semester.
+However, changes are inevitable; lecturers get sick and unforeseen incidents may occur.
+Changes to the academic schedule will be sent by e-mail and important information about different activities will be posted on Facebook and/or Canvas.
+Check your Canvas, WhatsApp, and the Facebook group daily before breakfast.

-5 Health and food
+5 Health, accommodation and food

-5.1.
-Health: staying well in Costa Rica
+5.1 Health: staying well in Costa Rica